What tax relief can I claim on my rental property?

 HMRC says that you cannot claim for:

-Property enhancements or improvements, which are capital expenditure unless they qualify for replacement of domestic items relief.
+Improvements that enhance the property beyond its original condition; you can only claim for general repairs.
 You should keep records of capital expenses such as adding an extension as you might be able to set them against Capital Gains Tax if you sell the property in the future

 Private telephone calls.
 But you can claim the cost of calls relating to your property rental business